Bipolar affective disorder

 - your general health, including any medicines you’re taking

-Treating bipolar disorder
+Self-help for bipolar affective disorder

 Your doctor will work with you to create an individual care plan.
 This should give you recovery goals to work towards and information on treatments to manage your symptoms and moods.
-You should also have a crisis plan, so you know what to do if you have early warning signs of an episode.
+You should also have a crisis plan, so you know what to do if you notice early warning signs of an episode.

-Medicines for bipolar disorder
+Medicines for bipolar affective disorder

 Types of medicine